giampaolo/psutil/docs/glossary.rst

       handle consumes a small amount of kernel memory; leaking handles eventually causes ``ERROR_NO_MORE_FILES`` or similar errors.
 See :meth:`Process.num_handles`.

+   involuntary context switch
+      A :term:`context switch` triggered by the OS because the process used up its CPU time slice or a higher-priority process became runnable.
+A high involuntary rate means the process is CPU-bound and competing for CPU time.
+Compare with :term:`voluntary context switch`.
+See
+      :meth:`Process.num_ctx_switches`.

    iowait
       A CPU time field (Linux, SunOS, AIX) measuring time spent by the CPU